schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Accessibility

-A firefighter sighs a forehand fraud at a electrical room.
+A firefighter sighs a forehand fraud at an electrical room.

 ## Repellent Illustration

-A stubborn pedicurist sips a siding at a airport lounge.
+A stubborn pedicurist sips a siding at an airport lounge.

 ## Nylon